samet-byte/samet-byte.github.io/cv.md

     - Processed content data with Python and BeautifulSoup.
     - Implemented user authentication and authorization with Spring Security.
     - Stored user data with JWT and Spring Security.
+    - Generated and sent automated emails with Google SMTP.
     - Implemented DLNA for local network streaming.
     - Integrated OpenAI API for content recommendation.
 (Film Buff)
     - Spotify and Deezer API for soundtrack recommendations.